Colombo crime family: Colombo and Italian American Civil Rights League

-Colombo renamed the family as the Colombo family.
-At 41 years old, Colombo was the youngest boss in New York at the time.
-He was also the first New York Mafia boss to have been born and raised in the United States.
+At age 41, Joseph Colombo was the youngest boss in New York at the time, and the first New York Mafia boss to have been born and raised in the U.S. Having risen to the top of the family at such a young age, Colombo knew that he had a potentially long reign ahead of him.
+He also knew that if he managed to outlive the other bosses, he could become not only the most powerful boss in New York but the most powerful boss in the country as well.

-Having risen to the top of the family at such a young age, Colombo knew that he had a potentially long reign ahead of him.
-He also knew that if he managed to outlive the other bosses, he could become not only the most powerful boss in New York but the most powerful boss in the whole country as well.
 Therefore, Colombo set about reshuffling the family's ranks, placing old-time gangsters in greater positions of power than the younger, more ambitious ones who could have potentially posed a threat to his rule.
-Colombo promoted elderly mobsters Salvatore "Charlie Lemons" Mineo and Benedetto D'Alessandro to underboss and consigliere, respectively.
+He promoted elderly mobsters Salvatore "Charlie Lemons" Mineo and Benedetto D'Alessandro to underboss and consigliere, respectively.
 In doing so, Colombo also sought to stabilize the family after enduring such a tumultuous period of conflict.
 When D’Alessandro later retired in 1969, Colombo promoted Joseph "Joey Yack" Yacovelli to consigliere.

 Along with former Gallo crew member Nicholas Bianco and New England family boss Raymond Patriarca, Colombo was also able to finally end the war with the Gallos.
 As a reward for his loyalty, Bianco was inducted into the Colombo family.
-In 1968, Gallo crew leader Larry Gallo died of cancer.
+In 1968, Larry Gallo died of cancer.

 As boss, Colombo brought peace and stability to the broken crime family.
-However, some Cosa Nostra bosses viewed Colombo as Gambino's "puppet boss" and felt he never deserved the title.
-Colombo's leadership was never challenged due to his support from Gambino.
+However, some Cosa Nostra bosses viewed Colombo as a "puppet boss" to Gambino family boss Carlo Gambino and felt he never deserved the title.
+Colombo's leadership was never challenged, however, due to Gambino's support.

-In April 1970, Colombo founded the Italian-American Civil Rights League, dedicated to fighting discrimination against Italian-Americans.
-Many mobsters disapproved of the League because it brought unwanted public attention to the Cosa Nostra.
+In April 1970, Colombo established the Italian-American Civil Rights League (IACRL), purportedly dedicated to fighting discrimination against Italian-Americans but mostly used as a vehicle by Colombo to smear federal investigations into organized crime.
+Many mobsters disapproved of the IACRL, feeling it brought unwanted public attention to Cosa Nostra.
 Colombo ignored their concerns and continued gaining support for his league.

-On June 29, 1970, Colombo held the first league rally.
-In 1971, months before the second demonstration, the other New York bosses ordered their men to stay away from the demonstration and not support Colombo's cause.
-In a sign that the New York bosses had turned on Colombo, the league's chief organizer, Gambino family capo Joseph DeCicco, resigned, ostensibly due to ill health.
+On June 29, 1970, Colombo held the first rally for the IACRL.
+In 1971, the other New York bosses ordered their men to stay away from the scheduled second demonstration and not support Colombo's cause.
+In a sign that the bosses had turned on Colombo, the IACRL's chief organizer, Gambino family capo Joseph DeCicco, resigned, ostensibly due to ill health.

 In 1971, Joe Gallo was also released from prison.
 At the time of his release, Gallo said the 1963 peace agreement did not apply to him because he was in prison when it was negotiated.
 As a supposedly conciliatory gesture, Colombo invited Gallo to a peace meeting with an offering of $1,000.
-Gallo refused the invitation, demanding $100,000 to stop the conflict, which Colombo rejected, instigating the Second Colombo War.
+Gallo refused the invitation, demanding $100,000 to stop the conflict, which Colombo rejected, instigating the family's second internal war.
 At that point, Colombo issued a new order to kill Gallo.